 Existing or proposed advanced nuclear energy systems will be evaluated with respect to the above INPRO requirement, i.e. no need for evacuation beyond the NPP site following any type of accident.
 The efforts undertaken to verify the effectiveness of the systems will be documented.

 The target audience are interested groups of the public, decision makers, technical experts, and scientists working in the area of nuclear power.

-A kick-off meeting will be held in the first quarter of 2013 to discuss and finalize the Terms of Reference of this INPRO Collaborative Project.
+The first meeting had been held in 2014 to discuss and finalize the Terms of Reference of this INPRO Collaborative Project.

 Several activities are envisaged: